FIRST for Pre-health Advisors

 The Cost of the MCAT Exam

-The basic registration fee for the MCAT exam covers the cost of the exam, as well as the distribution of your scores.
-Beyond that, there are additional fees for late registration, changes to your registration, and testing at international test sites.
-Learn about MCAT registration fees.
+The basic registration fee for the MCAT exam is $300, which covers the cost of the exam, as well as distribution of your scores.
+Beyond that, you will incur additional fees for late registration, changes to your registration, and testing at international test sites.
+Information regarding these fees is available on the MCAT website.

 Keep in mind other costs associated with the application process.
 Some of those expenses include: